ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 A network element needs to ensure that it sends updated rate signals with no more than a monitoring period ({{time}}) between each.
-Because this depends on the availability of SCONE packets, network elements might need to update at a much higher frequency.
+Because this depends on the availability of SCONE packets, network elements might need to be prepared to update at a much higher frequency.
+Sending and updating SCONE packets at least twice per monitoring period ensures that signals are always available.

 ## Flows That Exceed Throughput Advice {#policing}